Galaxy S9: You Might Want To Skip Samsung’s Latest Flagship And Just Wait For The Galaxy S10

 The Galaxy S9 is coming, and while Samsung’s upcoming flagship will likely be impressive in the specs department, there are several aspects of the smartphone that are likely to be disappointing.
-Just recently, however, leaks of Samsung’s follow-up to this year’s first flagship emerged, and they are pretty encouraging — so much so that it might be better to skip the Galaxy S9 this year and just hold out for 2019’s flagship — the Galaxy S10.
+Just recently, leaks of Samsung’s follow-up to this year’s first flagship emerged, and they are pretty encouraging, so much so that it might be better to skip the Galaxy S9 this year and just hold out for 2019’s flagship: the Galaxy S10.

 The initial reports on the 2019 flagship emerged from Samsung-themed website SAMMobile.
 According to the publication, the first detail for the Galaxy S9 successor features something that is nothing short of special — an SoC manufactured on the 7nm FinFET architecture.
 This information came from mobile leaker Roland Quandt, who recently posted a tweet about Qualcomm’s next flagship processor.

-According to Quandt, one of Samsung’s contractors has listed references to the Snapdragon 855 SoC, a yet-to-be-revealed processor that is built on the 7nm architecture on a LinkedIn page.
+According to Quandt, one of Samsung’s contractors has listed references on a LinkedIn page to the Snapdragon 855 SoC, a yet-to-be-revealed processor that is built on the 7nm architecture.
 Apart from this, the SD 855 will also reportedly be partnered with Qualcomm’s X24 LTE modem.

 The X24 is quite special too, in the way that it is leagues beyond the industry standard today.
-Qualcomm announced as much that the mobile modem would be built in the 7nm process, which all but confirmed that the powerful LTE chip would not be making an appearance this year with the Galaxy S9.
+Qualcomm announced that the mobile modem would be built in the 7nm process, which all but confirmed that the powerful LTE chip would not be making an appearance this year with the Galaxy S9.
 Instead, it seems like the X24 LTE chip, which is rumored to feature download speeds of up to 2Gbps, will be saved for the following year’s device.

 Qualcomm won't say it, but their contractors do.
 Snapdragon 855 (SDM855) is the first 7nm SoC. (probably the one the X24 modem ends up in) pic.twitter.com/Ot1J34fQoG